-Online services offer standardized trust forms, and some even provide free how-to advise.
+Online services offer standardized trust forms, and some even provide free how-to advice on drafting a will and other estate planning activities.
 The best of the free sites include an important caveat.
-If you have enough assets to warrant protecting their disposition with a trust, you probably have both the resources and the need for qualified trust attorney to be sure your trust instrument embodies your expressed intentions while protecting your assets from unforeseen consequences.
+If you have enough assets to warrant protecting their disposition with a trust, you probably have both the resources and the need for a qualified trust attorney to ensure that your trust instrument embodies your expressed intentions while protecting your assets from unforeseen consequences.

 Can creditors get assets from my trust?

-The law varies, but a revocable trust does not shield your assets, such as from creditors or a divorcing spouse.
-Revocable trusts are often created to avoid probate – the legal speed-bump that can delay distribution of assets.
+The law varies, but a revocable trust does not shield your assets from creditors or a divorcing spouse.
+Revocable trusts are often created to avoid probate — the legal speed-bump that can delay distribution of assets.
 Unlike in probate proceeding, creditors can often file claims against some trusts indefinitely.

 Oklahoma legislators in 2004 adopted a unique law for Oklahomans interested in preserving their wealth.
 The Oklahoma Family Wealth Preservation Trust Act allows creation of either revocable or irrevocable trusts in which up to $1 million in assets can be placed, safe from claims by creditors.
 The assets held in an Oklahoma Preservation Trust must be Oklahoma assets, such as Oklahoma real estate or stock in an Oklahoma company.